On-line Pick-Freeze Mirror algorithm for Sensitity Analysis: Abstract

 \section{Abstract}

 The main objective of this paper is to propose a new approach for estimating the entire collection of Sobol' indices simultaneously.
-Our approach exploits the fact that Sobol' indices can be rewritten as solutions to an optimization problem over the simplex of $\R^d$, to construct an online sequence of estimators using a stochastic mirror descent algorithm.
+Our approach exploits the fact that Sobol' indices can be rewritten as solutions to an optimisation problem over the simplex of $\R^d$, to construct an online sequence of estimators using a stochastic mirror descent algorithm.
 We prove that our estimation procedure is consistent and provide a non-asymptotic upper bound for its rate of convergence.
-Furthermore, we demonstrate the numerical accuracy of our method and compare it with other classical estimation procedures. \footnote{ {\bf Acknowledgment} The authors thank Paul Rochet for recognizing the Möbius function as well as Sébastien Da Veiga for giving them access to the results of the numerical experiments performed in \cite{da_veiga_efficient_2024} and running his R code on the test function of Section 4.2.
-This work benefits from the financial support of ANR project GATSBII (ANR-24-CE23-6645).
-S. G. also wishes to thank the Lagrange Center for its support during the development of this research project. }
+Furthermore, we demonstrate the numerical accuracy of our method and compare it with other classical estimation procedures.